Exact Hard Monotonic Attention for Character-Level Transduction: Hard Attention

 \subsection{0$^\text{th}$-order Hard Attention}

 Hard attention was first introduced to the literature by \newcite{xu2015show}.
-We, however, follow \newcite{wu2018hard} and use a tractable variant of hard attention and model the probability of a target string $\yy$ given an input string $\xx$ as the following:\looseness=-1
+We, however, follow \newcite{wu2018hard} and use a tractable variant of hard attention and model the probability of a target string $\yy$ given an input string $\xx$ as follows

 where we show how one can rearrange the terms to compute the function in polynomial time.\looseness=-1